ahungry/bg3-linux-ae/README.md

 https://github.com/ahungry/bg3-linux-ae/releases

-and untar it anywhere you like (`tar xzvf bg3-linux-ae.tar.gz`), this will produce a directory `bg3-linux-ae` with 2 files in it - the launch script and the .so file.
+and untar it anywhere you like (`tar xzvf bg3-linux-ae.tar.gz`) - you do *not* need to untar or place anything in your game directory or game config directory.
+This will produce a directory `bg3-linux-ae` with 2 files in it - the launch script and the .so file.
 The launch script takes care of appending your LD_PRELOAD as necessary without botching your existing LD_PRELOAD path (which will have things like the steam overlay).

 Update your Steam launch options command similar to either (note that you will want the full path to where you put the files, and the 2